tari-labs/tari-university/src/network-analysis/probabilistic-attack/byzantine_takeover_of_the_DAN.md

 <p align="center"><img src="assets/committee_size_100.png" width="900" /></p>

-The above graph was calculated using Excel ([variations of N with n fixed](https://github.com/tari-labs/modelling/blob/master/scenarios/variation_of_N_n_fixed.xlsx)).
+The above graph was calculateds using Excel ([variations of N with n fixed](https://github.com/tari-labs/modelling/blob/master/scenarios/variation_of_N_n_fixed.xlsx)).
 From this and the previous graph, it can be seen that probabilities are significantly lower when the committee size is
 $100$ compared to $10$.
 There is an increase in probability up to a network size of $700$, albeit, not as steep as the